Protocol Involving High Profile Guests

 Head of state, head of government, or Other Official

-For student organizations: If your organization would like to extend an invitation to a head of state, head of government, cabinet minister, or high profile official or leader, contact Mark Jefferson in the Dean of Students Office first before reaching out.
+For student organizations: If your organization would like to extend an invitation to a head of state, head of government, cabinet minister, or high profile official or leader, contact Allison Patenaude in the Office of Community Engagement, Equity, and Belonging first before reaching out.
 For student journals, please contact Sheena Prosper.
-DOS will work with you and the University Marshal’s Office to:
+CEEB will work with you and the University Marshal’s Office to:

 - See if another group has an invitation out to the same person